kernelmachine/cbtm/README.md

 Use the same command as above to evaluate your dense models, just change the environment variable `NUM_CLUSTERS=1`.

 On our machine we get `ppl: 17.86` for the 8-cluster model from this tutorial, and `ppl: 18.56` for the 1-cluster model.
-(Note that these perplexities are not reflective of anything meaningful other than for reproducibility purposes; increase the step size to 10000 to replicate our runs from the paper).
+(Note that these perplexities are only for reproducibility purposes; increase the step size to 10000 to replicate our runs from the paper).

 ## MoE baseline training via sparse upcycling